DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Findings

 \subsection{User Perceptions of Human-Agent Co-Generation}

-Our study also elicited rich qualitative feedback that illuminates how users perceive and engage with the human-agent co-generation paradigm.
-These perspectives reveal core principles for designing successful co-creative systems, revolving around the nature of the collaborative process, the characteristics of the generated artifact, the dynamics of control, and the foundational element of trust.
+Our study provides qualitative insights into how end-users experience human-agent co-generation, which differs from professional tools for designers and developers, and identifies core design principles centered on collaborative process, the characteristics of the generated artifact, the dynamics of control, and the foundational element of trust.